GreyHak/dsp-color-drones/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-color-drones) under the BSD 3 clause license.

 ## Change Log
+### v1.0.1
+ - Improved template.
+ - Reload skin on unpause.
+ - Added log entries when skin is successfully loaded or not found.
+ - README cleanup.
 ### v1.0.0
  - Initial release.